ZaidQureshi/bam/README.md

 ### Compiling Nvidia Driver Kernel Symbols ###
 Typically the Nvidia driver kernel sources are installed in the `/usr/src/` directory.
-So if my Nvidia driver version is `450.51.06`, then they will be in the `/usr/src/nvidia-450.51.06` directory.
+So if the Nvidia driver version is `450.51.06`, then they will be in the `/usr/src/nvidia-450.51.06` directory.
 So assuming the driver version is `450.51.06`, to get the kernel symbols you need to do the following commands as the `root` user.

 ```